 Distribution of FS terrain height percentiles around local terrain heights

 The interference paths from IMT deployments all start either in urban or suburban areas.
-Thus, the interference paths should be selected starting in either urban or suburban centers.
-In this report, population is used to identify urban and suburban centers in the US.
-To do this population tiles [reference] were sorted from highest density to lowest density.
-Urban centers and suburban centers were thresholded using definitions in [reference].
-Thus Urban centers are defined as those having population densities greater than 500 people per square Km [TBD], while suburban centers are defined as those have population densities greater than 250 people per square Km but less than 500 people per square Km [TBD].
+Thus, the interference paths used should be selected starting in either urban or suburban centers.
+In this report, population is used to identify urban and suburban centers near borders in North America.
+To do this population tiles from the WorldPop and LandScan databases were sorted from highest density to lowest density.
+Urban centers and suburban centers were thresholded using definitions in ITU-R P.1238-10 for urban/suburban context in propagation models..
+Thus Urban centers are defined as those having population densities greater than 500 people/km² (as used in UN/World Bank classifications), while suburban centers are defined as those have population densities greater than 250 people per square Km but less than 500 people per square Km (OECD (2020), “Cities in the World,”).

 In order to examine geometries indicative of border areas, population tiles within 100 Km on either side of the US/Canadian and US/Mexico borders are examined.
-Random paths are drawn from the population tiles classified as either urban or suburban, based on the specific IMT deployment being modeled.
+Random paths are drawn from the population tiles classified as either urban or suburban, based on the specific IMT deployment being modelled.
 Each path is assigned a random azimuth within a range that is within 100 Km of a border crossing.
 The following procedure is then used to place FS stations along the interference path.
 As shown above the FS are normally place close to the local maximum.
 To model this, the distribution of terrain heights are sorted every 4 Km.
 FS stations are then selected in each 4 Km section according to the FS height distribution shown in Figure A1.3.1.4-1.

 A total of 10,000 [TBD] urban and 10,000 [TBD] suburban random paths were selected, with FS stations placed at 4 km intervals along each path, extending up to 100 km.
 Using P.2001, the path loss was calculated assuming an IMT BS station at 18 m for urban and 20 suburban and an FS station height of 60 m.
 Figure A1.3.1.4-2 and Figure A1.3.1.4-3 shows the path loss as a function of distance for urban and suburban paths respectively.
 Also shown in the figure is a curve reflecting the median path loss and path loss assuming smooth earth.
-As a result of this analysis, it is clear that a smooth earth approximation would provide a reasonable estimate of median path loss for real interference paths [TBD].
+As a result of this analysis, it is clear that a smooth earth approximation provides a conservative yet acceptable estimate of median path loss for interference scenarios considered.

 Figure A1.3.1.4-2 [TBD]